Operating Room Assistant

 Eligibility

-Eligible candidates must have the following education and experience:
+Eligible participants must meet the following requirements:

-- Strong ability to express ideas and thoughts in English both verbally and in written formats
+• strong ability to express ideas and thoughts in English, both verbally and in written formats;

 Careers